ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

   .subscribe(event => console.log(event));
 ```

-In this sample, only the todo with id 5 will be logged because `switchMap` works by **switching** the priority to the recent event as explained above. `from([...])` will emit the events after each other immediately thereby `switchMap` will switch (subscribe) to the next event inner observable as soon as it arrives without regard to the previous event.
+In this sample, only the todo with id 5 will be logged because `switchMap` works by **switching** the priority to the recent event as explained above. `from([...])` will emit the events after each other immediately thereby `switchMap` will switch (subscribe) to the next event inner observable as soon as it arrives without regard to the previous inner observable subscription.
 The switch operation essentially means unsubscribing from the previous inner observable and subscribing to the new one.

 #### concatMap